shivambhatia5432/node-js-crawler/README.md

 # node-js-crawler

-This crawler will list top domains and sources of an article in medium.com.
-This can be customised for any website by changing few variables.
+This crawler will list the top domains and sources of an article in medium.com.
+This can be customized for any website by changing few variables.

 TO START THIS CRAWLER: